-The 50-Mile Activity Loop is another long-distance route being developed by the City.
+The 50 Mile Activity Loop is another long distance route that is being developed by the City.
 It consists of segments of trail, bikeways, and urban trail (wide sidewalks).
-For more information about this project, see Appendix B, 50-Mile Activity Loop Executive Summary.
+For more information about this project, see Appendix B.

 Multi-Use Trail Crossings